-Sweet Potato Casserole graces my family table every fall.
-With it’s rich, buttery taste and crunchy, sweet potato casserole makes for a perfect side dish, but is sweet enough to serve as a dessert.
+Sweet Potato Casserole is a southern classic.
+With a rich, buttery taste and crunchy topping, sweet potato casserole makes a perfect side dish or a dessert.

 Or both.
 You know, sometimes when you find something that works for both, you just have to go with it.
 Right?